nettings/medianet/CONFIGURATION.md

 case), an HDMI audio extractor connected to an active 5.1 speaker set.
 The JACK server can run in dummy mode or on any other sound device, such as the built-in mini-jack via the PWM device. `zita-j2a` will resample your audio to play nicely over the HDMI output.

+> The settings below will add about 10 ms of latency, around a quarter frame
+> for cinema content and well below tolerance thresholds.
+If it bothers you,
+> you can adjust it via the settings icon in the KODI player.
+Remember to
+> make it the default for all media.
 ```
 {
 	"unit"    : "mn_kodi",